MoloySikka/APJNCS-12/README.md

 12. Reverse number - 1/4/24
 13. Place names from dictionary - 1/4/24
 14. Tuple with lengths of words from sentence - 1/4/24
+15. Calculator - 2/4/24

+Disclaimer and Terms:
+The creator of this repository shall not be held responsible for anny errors or discrepancies in the codes provided.
+All disputes subject to XII - A jurisdiction ONLY.